Fantasy Recipe

 Easy Garlic Butter Steak Bites with Parmesan Cream Sauce

-Published: Mar 7, 2025 · Modified: Mar 10, 2025 by Jassmine · This post may contain affiliate links · Leave a Comment
+Published: Mar 7, 2025 by Olivia · This post may contain affiliate links · Leave a Comment

 "Taste this," Grandma whispered, holding out a spoonful of creamy sauce.
 It was our monthly Sunday dinner tradition – the one day when everyone in our family drops everything to gather around her sturdy oak table.
 Last Sunday, as thunderstorms rolled across the valley, I arrived early to find Grandma experimenting in the kitchen.
 The rich aroma of garlic and butter filled the air as she worked on perfecting what would become our new family favorite.
 "I've been thinking about this Garlic Butter Steak Bites with Parmesan Cream Sauce Recipe ever since I saw something like it at that steakhouse for your birthday," she explained, her hands never stopping their graceful dance around the kitchen.